int-brain-lab/iblrig/README.md

 the ONE [documentation](https://int-brain-lab.github.io/ONE/) for specifics on how to accomplish this.
 Then run the following command or something similar for your specific setup to test it is working: `python -c "from one.api import ONE; ONE()"`

-### Configuring the iblrig_params.yml file for your setup
-Open the `C:\iblrig\iblrig_params.yml` configuration file in your favorite text editor and change the values to match your setup.
-If following these instructions, the only two values that need to be updated should be:
-- iblrig_remote_data_path: "\\\\lab_server_ip_or_dns\\data_folder"
-- iblrig_remote_server_path: "\\\\lab_server_ip_or_dns"
-  - NOTE: When altering these values, be sure to keep in mind that the backslash character is also used as an escape character.
-This means that even though the `Windows File Explorer` may prefix the local lab server address with only two backslashes, we will need four backslashes in our `iblrig_params.yml` entry.

 ## How to develop on this repository
 This repository is adhering to the following conventions:
 * [semantic versioning](https://semver.org/) for consistent version numbering logic